Keyboard shortcuts

 Agent

-The On Prem Agent is installed on computer systems to enable remote management.
+The On Prem Agent is installed wherever you want to run lambdas.

 Agent Installation